Cosmic-Ide/Cosmic-IDE/docs/editor-and-language-services.md

 from their factory rather than caching processes themselves.

 Each open text tab retains its own `CodeEditor` and LSP document session.
-Tab switches only exchange the visible editor; they do not replace its text or disconnect it.
+Tab switches only exchange the visible session; they do not replace its text or disconnect it.
 This preserves cursor, selection, scroll, folding, and undo history while keeping all documents attached to the shared server.

 ## Custom servers